emissary-ingress/emissary/user-guide/getting-started.md

 1. In the Edge Policy Console, navigate to the **APIs** tab.
 You'll see the documentation there for internal use.

 2. Navigate to `https://<hostname>/docs/` or `https://<IP address>/docs/` to see the externally visible Developer Portal (make sure you include the trailing `/`).
-This is a fully customizable portal that you can share with third parties who need to information about your APIs.
+This is a fully customizable portal that you can share with third parties who need information about your APIs.

 ## What’s Next?